Plumber in Lemon Grove: drain cleaning and repairs

 Tree roots seek out moisture, and a cracked cast iron sewer line is an open invitation.
 Roots can infiltrate through a hairline crack and, within a few years, fill the pipe entirely.
 A sewer line that drains slowly one month can back up completely the next.

-We run a camera through the sewer line before recommending any major work.
-That inspection tells us whether you’re dealing with a soft obstruction, a root mass, or a structurally compromised pipe.
+The plumbers we connect you with run a camera through the sewer line before recommending any major work.
+That inspection tells them whether you’re dealing with a soft obstruction, a root mass, or a structurally compromised pipe.
 The fix is very different depending on the answer.
 Our post on tree roots in sewer lines walks through how that infiltration happens and what the repair options look like.

-For surface-level clogs — kitchen grease buildup, hair in bathroom drains — we can usually clear the line in a single visit.
-For main line issues, we give you a full picture before any work begins.
+For surface-level clogs, kitchen grease buildup, hair in bathroom drains, the plumbers we connect you with can usually clear the line in a single visit.
+For main line issues, they give you a full picture before any work begins.

 Typical Lemon Grove plumber pricing